robinmetral/website/pages/notes/weeknote-2-lots-of-good-weed.md

 We learned the names, properties, and health benefits of more than a dozen edible plants that grow in the wild around here, plus the differences between them and ways to eat them (mostly raw in mesclun salads, sometimes cooked like you'd cook spinach).
 There were classics that I knew already[^1]: pissenlit, nombril de vénus, plantain, orties, poireau sauvage.
 I'd never heard the name of most: lamier, crépi, laiture Saint-Joseph, porcelle, pimprenelle, cousteline, silène, cressonnette, oseille acetosella, stellaire, bourse à pasteur, lampsane.
 N, who was giving the workshop, had found all of these the previous day in her garden, and we passed the plants around the table, observing, smelling, tasting on the way.
 THE reference book is [Cueillir et cuisiner les plantes sauvages](https://www.decitre.fr/livres/cueillir-et-cuisiner-les-plantes-sauvages-9782744909009.html), written by N's teacher Mireille Sicard.
 On the list.

-After a fantastic potluck lunch (people really like food around here), we headed towards E's house (where we spent a night [last week](/notes/weeknote-1-first-crag-climb/)) to try and find some of the plants we'd leared about.
+After a fantastic potluck lunch (people really like food around here), we headed towards E's house (where we spent a night [last week](/notes/weeknote-1-first-crag-climb/)) to try and find some of the plants we'd learned about.
 A few steps out of the house, on the side of the road, we'd already found a dozen varieties!
 N likes to say that we're all stepping in salad.

 The next day, we had trouble trying to recall the plants—let alone differentiating them—with F. Fortunately, the tl;dr is that you can make salad with pretty much anything that grows here.